razgarabedi/imagedropify/README.md

         Format: `DATABASE_URL="postgresql://YOUR_USER:YOUR_PASSWORD@YOUR_HOST:YOUR_PORT/YOUR_DATABASE_NAME?schema=public"`
         Example using the user and database created above (assuming PostgreSQL is running on localhost, port 5432):
         `DATABASE_URL="postgresql://imagedrop_user:your_secure_password@localhost:5432/imagedrop?schema=public"`
-    *   **CRITICAL:** Ensure this `DATABASE_URL` is correctly set *before* running Prisma migrations.
-Prisma CLI needs this variable to connect to your database.
+    *   **CRITICAL:** Ensure this `DATABASE_URL` is correctly set and saved *before* running Prisma migrations.
+The Prisma CLI needs this variable to connect to your database.

 4.  **Run Prisma Migrations:**
     Apply the database schema defined in `prisma/schema.prisma`:
     ```bash
     npx prisma migrate dev --name init
     ```
     If you encounter an error like `P1012: Environment variable not found: DATABASE_URL`, it means Prisma could not find your `DATABASE_URL`.
-Double-check your `.env.local` file and ensure it's correctly set and saved in the project root.
+Double-check your `.env.local` file (its location in the project root and its content).
+    If you encounter `P3014: Prisma Migrate could not create the shadow database`, ensure the database user has `CREATEDB` permission (see step 2).

     If deploying to production, you would typically use:
     ```bash